 because of two promises: one to tobacco

 farmers in his district ot to raise tobacco taxes, the other to voters statewide not to

-any taxes.
-He also helped put an additional $800,000 into
+raiseany taxes.
+He also helped put an additional $800,000 into anti-tobacco

 Somebody's got to look out for you For whatever reason, Craigo and other members of the Senate leadership are responsible for thedeath of the tobacco tax

-"If we could get leadership to give us a floor vote, we knew we'd stand
+Sara Crickenberger, executive director of the American LungAssociation of West Virginia.
+All she wanted from them was one vote of the whole Senate.
+"If we could get leadership to give us a floor vote, we knew we'd stand a chance," she aid.

 For four years, she had tried to convince lawmakers

 that the best way to get young people offsmokeless tobacco

 was to raise its price.
 For three years, the bill went nowhere.
 But in 2000, several things changed.
 A group of anti-tobacco

+organizations combined theirresources and hired Tom Susman, a former legislator and veteran lobbyist.
 "Somebody's got to be looking out for you," Crickenberger aid.

 The national tobacco

 settlement also exposed a different side of the tobacco

 executives lined up in front of a congressional committee and said that tobacco

 was notaddictive, they lost all their credibility, she aid.